Are there benefits to c-section scar massages? Do scar tissue massages help?

 - Restoring elasticity to the tissue

-- Reducing pain and sensitivity around your c-section scar
+- Reducing sensitivity, pain and discomfort around your c-section scar

 - Keeping the scar tissue from attaching to surrounding organs and other areas